 Brushing your teeth is a foundational routine that everyone and anyone that is serious about their oral health fitness should do.
 Brush your teeth twice per day with a soft brush head and using a fluoridated toothpaste.

 Remember, like lifting too much weight at the gym and injuring yourself; it is possible to brush too much or too hard.
 Avoid damaging your gums by brushing gently.

-Flossing is like squatting - it’s essential but not enough people do it, and when done with the wrong technique or incorrect form, injuries are often the result.
-According to an ADA survey, only about 40 percent of Americans floss every day.
-This is a major problem since flossing is one of the only effective ways to remove plaque from in between teeth.
+Flossing is like squatting - it’s essential, but not enough people do it, and when done with the wrong technique or incorrect form, injuries are often the result.

-Visit Willow Pass Dental Care at least once every six months to a year for a dental checkup and professional teeth cleaning.
-More importantly, routine visits to a Willow Pass Dental Care allow our dental professionals to examine your mouth and catch any potential problems early.
-Like personal trainers at the gym, our dentists and hygienists will provide you with useful advice on proper oral health fitness techniques.
+More importantly, routine visits will allow your dentist to examine your mouth and catch any potential issues early.
+Like personal trainers at the gym, a dentist and quality hygienist will provide you with useful advice on proper oral health fitness techniques.

 The Advanced Oral Workout